-Karrie is Branksome’s Deputy Principal and has been with the school for nearly 40 years.
-In her time at Branksome Hall, Karrie has been the Head of the Senior and Middle School, Vice-Principal, Director of Admissions, and an English teacher.
+As Branksome’s new Head, Centre for Strategic Leadership, Karrie has been with the school for nearly 40 years.
+In her time at Branksome Hall, Karrie has served as the Deputy Principal, Head of the Senior and Middle School, Vice-Principal, Director of Admissions, and an English teacher.
 Karrie is on various Branksome Hall Strategic Planning Committees, led Branksome’s Transgender Working Group, and has been on the Leacock Foundation Board of Governors since 2005.
 Karrie holds a Master of Education in Administration Planning and Social Policy from Harvard University and has a Certificate of Education in English from Homerton College in Cambridge, England.
 She also has a Bachelor of Arts in English from the University of Witwatersrand in Johannesburg, South Africa.

 Head, Curriculum Innovation and Professional Learning

-Heather has spent 17 years devoted to education at Branksome, and has most recently taken on the role as Head of Curriculum Innovation and Professional Learning.
-Heather started at Branksome as a Science teacher in the Senior and Middle School for seven years and has since filled various positions, including Head of the Middle School and Head of Academics.
+Heather has been devoted to education at Branksome since 2000, and is currently Head of Curriculum Innovation and Professional Learning and a Science teacher.
+Heather started at Branksome as an MYP and DP Science teacher in the Senior and Middle School for seven years and has since filled various positions, including Head of the Middle School and Head of Academics.
 She was also the IB Middle Years Program Coordinator for eight years and has attended and led IB Curriculum and Leadership Workshops since 2001.
-She previously worked at TVOntario for 10 years and was a Science teacher and Department Head at St. George's School of Montreal.
-She holds both a Master of Science and Bachelor of Science (Honours) from the University of Toronto.
-Heather’s daughter Saffi’19 attends Branksome.
+She previously worked at TVOntario for four years and was a Science teacher and Department Head at St. George's School of Montreal.
+She holds both a Master of Science and Bachelor of Science (Honours) from the University of Toronto and a Bachelor of Education from McGill University.
+Heather’s daughter Saffi’19 is a graduate of Branksome.

-Patricia is the Head of Talent Management and Strategy at Branksome Hall.
+Patricia is the Head of Talent Management at Branksome Hall.
 Prior to that, Patricia was a Principal and Senior Consultant at DiNi Associates.
 She has also worked as a Senior Human Resources Consultant at the Royal Ontario Museum and held the same title at Kinark Child & Family Services for nine years.
-Patricia is on the Board of Directors at both the Aphasia Institute and Access for Parents and Children of Ontario.
+Patricia is on the Advisory Board at the Aphasia Institute.
 She holds a Bachelor of Journalism from Carleton University and a Bachelor of Arts from the University of Toronto.
 Patricia also attended York University for Human Resources Management and is a Certified Human Resources Leader.

 Executive Director, Advancement and Community Engagement

 Cristina is Branksome’s Executive Director of Advancement and Community Engagement.
-Cristina comes to us from Upper Canada College where she was the Director of Marketing and Communications for seven years.
-Before that, Cristina was the Acting Assistant Dean of External Relations in the Faculty of Law at the University of Toronto and also held the position of Associate Director of Advancement Communications and Marketing for 11 years.
-Over the course of Cristina’s career in the Communications and Marketing industry, she has garnered over 30 awards, including most recently the 2016 CASE Gold award for Best Invitation Design.
+Cristina previously served at Upper Canada College as the Director of Marketing and Communications for seven years.
+Before that, Cristina was the Acting Assistant Dean of External Relations in the Faculty of Law at the University of Toronto and also held the position of Associate Director of Advancement Communications and Marketing.
+Over the course of Cristina’s career in the Communications and Marketing industry, she and her teams have garnered more than 30 awards for best branding, websites, advertising, publications, advancement materials and videos.
 She holds a Bachelor of Arts in Journalism and Communications from Concordia University.